nhoffman/ya16sdb/dash/README.rst

 The application will be served at ``http://127.0.0.1:8050``

-Dokku on local Vagrant instance
+dokku on local Vagrant instance
 ===============================

-Before starting
+before starting
 ---------------

 Be aware that certain network configurations including an active VPN